 At the Education Council meeting on 14 December 2018, Ministers agreed to review the Melbourne Declaration and to develop, in 2019, a contemporary national declaration on educational goals for all Australians.

-On 16 April 2019, a discussion paper was released on the Education Council website and a public submission process is now open for stakeholders to contribute to development of the next national declaration.
+On 16 April 2019, a discussion paper was released on the Education Council website and a public submission process commenced.
+The public submission process closed on 14 June 2019.
+At the closing date, 142 submission had been received.

-The School Entry Point (SEP) site is for schools, school systems and approved authorities to manage applications for programs.
+The SchoolsHUB site is for schools, school systems and approved authorities to manage applications for programs.